jgm/pandoc/doc/lua-filters.md

     unless it has been configured by the package maintainer to rely on a system-wide installation.

-    Note that the result of `require 'lpeg'` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.

 `re`
 :   Contains the LPeg.re module, which is built on top of LPeg
     and offers an implementation of a [regex engine].
 Pandoc uses a built-in version of the library, unless it has been configured by the package maintainer to rely on a system-wide installation.

-    Note that the result of `require 're` is not necessarily equal to this value; the `require` mechanism prefers the system's lpeg library over the built-in version.

 [LPeg homepage]: http://www.inf.puc-rio.br/~roberto/lpeg/
 [regex engine]: http://www.inf.puc-rio.br/~roberto/lpeg/re.html